aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_03_BoundaryValueProblems.md

 \end{pmatrix}
 \end{align}

-The above system is completely closed in terms of the *real* unknows $T_1,\dots, T_{nx-2}$.
+The above system is completely closed in terms of the *real* unknowns $T_1,\dots, T_{nx-2}$.
 The matrix $\tilde A_{ij}$ on the left-hand side has dimensions $(nx-2)\times(nx-2)$.
 Implementing the boundary conditions has in practice removed one line and on column from the original matrix.
-This is to be expected as we now have $nx-2$ unknows.
+This is to be expected as we now have $nx-2$ unknowns.
 The system can be solved by inverting $\tilde A_{ij}$ to get:

 \begin{equation}
 T_i = \tilde A^{-1}_{ij} b_j
 \end{equation}

 Inverting matrices numerically is time consuming for large-size matrices.
 In a later chapter of this course we will explain how to obtain approximate inverses for large systems.
-Here, we will limit our attention to moderatly sized matrices and rely on a `scipy` routine called `inv` (available in the `linalg` submodule).
+Here, we will limit our attention to moderately sized matrices and rely on a `scipy` routine called `inv` (available in the `linalg` submodule).
 The documentation of this function is available [here][1].

 So let's now write a Python code to solve the easiest possible case: